snej/monocypher-cpp/README.md

 **Namespaced:** All symbols are in the C++ namespace `monocypher`.
 Nothing is defined at global scope, not even the Monocypher C API.
 This prevents symbol collisions in binaries that also use libSodium or OpenSSL, all of which use the same C `crypto_` prefix as regular Monocypher.

-**Safe:** Strong typing makes the API safer.
+**Safe:**

+* All keys, hashes, nonces and seeds are distinct types.
 For example, you can't accidentally pass a Diffie-Hellman public key (`monocypher::key_exchange::public_key`) to a function expecting an Ed25519 public key (`monocypher::public_key`).
+* Values are C++ `std::array` objects, which are value types, so you can't accidentally pass invalid pointers, pass a pointer to data of the wrong size, or return a dangling pointer to a local array.
-Moreover, objects are zeroed out when destructed, to avoid leaving secrets in memory, and the `==` and `!=` operators use constant-time comparisons instead of regular memcmp, to avoid timing attacks.
+* Private keys and other sensitive data are automaticaly zeroed out when destructed, to avoid leaving secrets in memory.
+* The `==` and `!=` operators use constant-time comparisons instead of regular `memcmp`, to avoid timing attacks.

-**Immature:** There had to be a downside :) This API is fairly new, only partly tested, and has not yet been used in production code.
-However, it's just a very thin wrapper around Monocypher 3.1.2, which is well-tested and audited.
+* Concatenating data in memory (to encrypt or digest it) is easy and safe thanks to the `|` operator, unlike the typical series of fragile `memcpy` operations used in C, where it's too easy to get offsets or array sizes wrong.

 ## Features